BFTrick/presentation-wc-dfw-2014/presentation-wc-dfw-2014.md

 # Gumroad

-^ Gumroad is awesome at selling an e-book.
+^ Gumroad is awesome at selling e-books, images, powerpoints, or whatever.

+^ Let me show you what a friend of mine did.

+^ There is no support for affiliates.

 ---